Skip to main content

 Summary of requirements

-Applicants must also meet health and character requirements and if aged under 18 years or 55 years and over, they must also demonstrate exceptional benefit to Australia.
+If aged under 18 years or 55 years and over, they must also demonstrate exceptional future benefit to Australia.

 In addition, the applicant must be nominated by: